 Continue heading downhill and at about 2.2 miles the trail finally reaches Bear Canyon and begins to follow Bear Creek.
 The trail also begins to climb upstream, though only at a modest slope.
 The trail crosses the creek and there are many nice pools at which one could stop and rest.
 Bear Canyon Campground is at 3.3 miles.
 There are three campsites (non-reservable).
 Water in the creek is seasonal and must be treated before use.

 After camping (or if you're day-tripping, resting), retrace your steps heading back to the trailhead for a pleasant 6.6-mile round-trip run.

 Thanks to John McKinney, The Trailmaster, for sharing this trail description.
 To learn more about trails in California, check out his guides at The Trailmaster Store

-Oak, spruce, lilac, and alder line the trail.
+Oak, bigcone spruce, lilac, maple, bay and alder line the trail.
+Bears of course.

 The trail along Arroyo Seco

 (as well as a popular trail resort) was originally built by Perry Switzer.
 This resort was later owned by Lloyd Austin who added a tennis court, chapel, and dance floor.
 The area was extremely popular during the "Great Hiking Era" well into the 1930s.